-A Wireless Starter Kit with the BRD4502B Radio Board is an excellent starting point to get familiar with the EZR32[TM] Leopard Gecko Wireless Microcontroller, and it provides all necessary tools for developing a Silicon Labs wireless application.
+A Wireless Starter Kit with the BRD4251A Radio Board is an excellent starting point to get familiar with the EFR32TM Flex Gecko Wireless System-on-Chip, and it provides all necessary tools for developing a Silicon Labs wireless application.

-BRD4502B is a plug-in board for the Wireless Starter Kit Mainboard.
-It is a complete reference design for the EZR32LG Wireless MCU, with matching network for 10 dBm output power, and an SMA connector for the 434 MHz band.
-The radio board also features a USB Micro-B connector with device mode support and a super capacitor to be used as a backup power source.
+BRD4251A is a plug-in board for the Wireless Starter Kit Mainboard.
+It is a complete reference design for the EFR32FG1 Wireless SoC, with matching networks for 19.5 dBm output power, a 2.4 GHz PCB antenna, and an SMA connector for the 490 MHz band.

 The Wireless Starter Kit Mainboard contains an on-board J-Link debugger with a Packet Trace Interface and a Virtual COM port, enabling application development and debugging the attached radio board as well as external hardware.
-The Mainboard also contains sensors and peripherals for easy demonstration of some of the EZR32's many capabilities.
+The Mainboard also contains sensors and peripherals for easy demonstration of some of the EFR32's many capabilities.

-This document describes how to use the BRD4502B Radio Board together with a Wireless Starter Kit Mainboard.
+This document describes how to use the BRD4251A Radio Board together with a Wireless Starter Kit Mainboard.

-BRD4502B RADIO BOARD FEATURES
+BRD4251A RADIO BOARD FEATURES